marijnh/Eloquent-JavaScript/16_game.md

 {{if interactive

 See if you can beat those.
-I had quite a lot of fun building them.
+I had fun building them.

 if}}